nasa/cumulus/docs/development/forked-pr.md

 ## Reviewing PRs from Forked Repos

-Upon submission of a pull request, the Cumulus development team will review the code
+Upon submission of a pull request, the Cumulus development team will review the code.

-The request will then either be merged, declined, or an adjustment to the code will be requested
+The request will then either be merged, declined, or an adjustment to the code will be requested.

 PRs from forked repos cannot directly merged to master.
 Cumulus reviews must follow the following steps before completing the review process: